 Asking for rent relief if commercial property is damaged or unusable

-If you believe you are entitled (under your lease or legislation) to rent relief (also known as a rent abatement), then it is likely you should put a proposal to the landlord, their agent or the shopping centre manager for consideration as the first step in negotiating an agreement on rent relief.
+If you believe you are entitled (under your lease or legislation) to rent relief (also known as a rent abatement), then put a proposal to the landlord, their agent or the shopping centre manager for consideration.
+This is usually the first step in negotiating an agreement on rent relief or compensation.

 - Notify the landlord of the damage or loss of access in writing as soon as possible.

-- Take (and send) photos and videos of the whole premises (needed to calculate the area that is unusable vs usable).
-Find and keep the receipts for any damaged goods.
+- Take (and send) photos and videos of the whole premises (needed to calculate the area that is usable vs unusable).

 - Get expert evidence or reports to record the damage and causes.
 Get any reports or advice in writing especially if the impact is invisible – e.g. bad smells, loss of electricity or equipment failure.

-- Seek help in calculating the loss and/or reduction in rent that you will ask for (call your accountant or if in financial hardship – the Small Business Debt Helpline on 1800 413 828 who may assist in calculations – this creates a justifiable calculation of the figures).
+- Seek help in calculating the loss and/or reduction in rent that you will ask for (call your accountant or if in financial hardship – the Small Business Debt Helpline on 1800 413 828 who may assist in calculations).
+This step creates a justifiable calculation of the figures in your proposal.

 - Send a proposal to the landlord or agent in writing with your evidence and state a reasonable time you’d expect to get a response.